I Want To Eat Fish Responsibly. But The Seafood Guides Are So Confusing!

 That personal value for EDF is "fishery reform," says Timothy Fitzgerald, the fund's Director of Impact.
 The Monterey Bay Aquarium is more of an independent assessor, he says.
 "Whereas we are much more advocates trying to improve fisheries."
 That means that if a fishing group is collaborating with EDF to make its methods more sustainable, EDF will label the seafood as "improving," to avoid blacklisting fishers making a good faith effort to change.

 "Atlantic cod are an iconic example of this caveat," says Fitzgerald.
 Atlantic cod populations are so small and quotas so low that no fisher can focus solely on cod to earn a living, so they catch other "groundfish" as well: fish with white, flaky meat like pollock and haddock.
 These fisheries have moved away from seasons limited by the number of days — a traditional practice that encouraged intensive overfishing in a short period of time — to a system that designates the amount of fish different fishers can catch.
 EDF considers the change a move toward sustainability, hence the "improving" rating.
 So if you buy Atlantic cod from say Gulf of Maine fishers, you help support more environmentally conscious fishing practices.
-(EDF also promotes more environmentally conscious fishers through a separate campaign called Eat This Fish, which encourages people to eat some lesser known, but plentiful fish species caught locally off U.S. shores, like dogfish.)
+(EDF also promotes more environmentally conscious fishers through a separate campaign called Eat These Fish, which encourages people to eat some lesser known, but plentiful fish species caught locally off U.S. shores, like West Coast rockfish.)

 The Monterey Bay Aquarium on the other hand, is more present-minded, according to Ryan Bigelow, who manages program engagement for Seafood Watch.
 "Our recommendation is a snapshot in time," he says.
 Because cod populations are still low, only cod farming gets the nod of approval.

-Note: A previous version of the story mistakenly mentioned dogfish as part of EDF's Eat These Fish campaign.
-We have replaced it with West Coast rockfish, one of the species of plentiful fish promoted by EDF.